JacobKochems/conductor/README.md

 with a non-zero exit status

- * **Flexible:** Conductor can be used for any type of executable, be it a shell script, a Python scripts or a binary
+ * **Flexible:** Conductor can be used for any type of executable, be it a shell script, a Python script or a binary

  * **Set executable permission:** Automatically set the file owners executable permission (`u+x`) for all `*.sh` and `*.py` files to allow for a seamless